Services

 Regular Minyan and Shabbat Schedule

-6:00pm Friday evening**
+6:00 pm Friday evening*

-9:15am Saturday morning
+9:15 am Saturday morning

-7:45pm Sunday through Thursday, Daily minyan*
+7:45 pm Sunday through Thursday, Daily Minyan*

-7:15 Sunday thru Friday virtual Daily Minyan
+7:15 am Sunday through Friday virtual Daily Minyan

 Some in-person Minyanim, check the calendar.

-Kol Emeth daily minyan provides an intimate environment for communal prayer and supports visitors and those in our community mourning the loss of a loved one.
+Kol Emeth Daily Minyan provides an intimate environment for communal prayer and supports visitors and those in our community mourning the loss of a loved one.
 Everyone is welcome.
 Please come to daily minyan to support people who need a minyan.

-* Evening Minyan is now virtual!
+*Evening Minyan is now virtual!
 Check the Calendar to see the latest information.
 Thursday Mornings are still usually held in person.
 Holidays: There is no daily minyan on seder nights - the first two nights of Pesach (Passover).
 Sukkot services are held at various times and locations.

 We have a small whatsapp group that helps us form a minyan with those who live less than 10 minutes away from KE.
 Learn more.